A specialization inequality for tropical complexes: Tropical complexes

+\begin{proof} Let $r$ be an $(n-1)$-dimensional simplex of $\Delta$, and thus a ridge.
+Then, $C_r$ is a curve, and $D_r$ is the union of points corresponding to facets containing~$r$, and thus is non-trivial if and only if there are any such facets.
+If the divisor $D_r$ is non-empty, then it is ample, and so it is big and also $C_r \setminus D_r$ is affine.
+On the other hand, if $D_r$ is the trivial divisor, then it is clearly not big, and $C_r \setminus D_r$ is a projective curve and so not affine. \end{proof}

+For $k \geq 2$, if the $k$-dimensional locally closed strata are affine, then $\X$ is robust in dimension $k$, but not conversely, and neither condition is determined by the dual complex.
+However, robustness in dimension 2 is determined by its weak tropical complex, for which we need the following definition.

-If $q$ is an $(n-2)$-dimensional simplex, the \defi{local intersection matrix} of~$\Delta$ at~$q$ is the symmetric matrix $M_q$ whose rows and columns are indexed by the ridges~$r$ containing~$q$, and such that the entry in row~$r$ and column~$r'$ is:
+\begin{defn}[Def.~2.7 in \cite{cartwright-complexes}] If $q$ is an $(n-2)$-dimensional simplex, the \defi{local intersection matrix} of~$\Delta$ at~$q$ is the symmetric matrix $M_q$ whose rows and columns are indexed by the ridges~$r$ containing~$q$, and such that the entry in row~$r$ and column~$r'$ is:

 where $v$ refers to the vertex of~$r$ not contained in~$q$.
 A \defi{tropical complex} is a weak tropical complex~$\Delta$ such that the local intersection matrix $M_q$ has exactly one positive eigenvalue for each $(n-2)$-dimensional simplex~$q$ of~$\Delta$. \end{defn}